N-Wouda/Euro-NeurIPS-2022/README.md

 # EURO Meets NeurIPS 2022 Vehicle Routing Competition

-This repository hosts OptiML's contribution to the [2022 Euro meets NeurIPS vehicle routing competition](https://euro-neurips-vrp-2022.challenges.ortec.com/), where we finished second overall (1st on the static problem variant and 3rd on dynamic).
+This repository hosts OptiML's contribution to the [2022 Euro meets NeurIPS vehicle routing competition](https://euro-neurips-vrp-2022.challenges.ortec.com/), where we finished second overall (1st on the static problem variant and 3rd on the dynamic one).

 ## Solver